Quantifying Implantation Induced Damage and Point Defects with Multislice Electron Ptychography

-To gain quantitative insights into the local structure of as-implanted 4H-SiC, the projected pair distribution function (pPDF) from the spacing between atom columns is calculated\cite{Xiahan}.
-The pPDFs at the indicated implantation depths are shown in \textbf{Figure \ref{implantationdefect}d}, while the entire series is shown in \textbf{Supplementary Figure 5}.
-The distances between first and second nearest like-neighbors (NLN), Si-Si or C-C, are slightly larger on average and exhibit higher scatter at an implantation depth of 40 nm compared to 120 nm.
-Specifically, the full-width at half-maximum (FWHM) for the first and second NLN distances of Si at 40 nm deep are 12.91 pm and 14.84 pm, respectively, whereas they are 10.35 pm and 11.27 pm at 120 nm.
+To gain quantitative insights into the local structure of as-implanted 4H-SiC, the projected pair distribution function (pPDF) is calculated\cite{Xiahan}.
+The pPDFs at the indicated implantation depths are shown in Figure \ref{implantationdefect}d, while the entire series is shown in Figure S7.
+The distances between first (NLN) and second Si nearest like-neighbors (2NLN) are slightly larger on average and exhibit higher scatter at an implantation depth of 40 nm ($\sigma_{NLN}$ = 30.34 pm and $\sigma_{2NLN} =$ 34.87 pm) compared to 120 nm ($\sigma_{NLN}$ = 24.32 pm and $\sigma_{2NLN} =$ 26.48 pm).
+The scatter of the nearest neighbor ($\sigma_{NN}$) distance, Si-C, is 28.29 pm at 40 nm or 20\% larger than at an implantation depth of 120 nm.

-In addition, the FWHM of the nearest neighbor distance, Si-C, at 40 nm is 12.04 pm, which is 20\% larger than at an implantation depth of 120 nm.
-As previous studies have demonstrated, severely damaged and amorphized SiC can show a peak in the radial distribution function from electron diffraction at an interatomic distance of 145 pm \cite{edrdf,md_damage2}, which corresponds to the equilibrium bond length of C-C. Thus, the ptychography measured pPDFs (\textbf{Figure \ref{implantationdefect}d}) show that the structure is not yet amorphized in the analyzed regions, with no evidence of C–C bond formation at this implantation dose.
-These measurements highlight the sensitivity of ptychography to quantify implantation-induced damage, which introduces measurable crystallographic disorder at the short- and medium-range length scales\cite{adp}.
+While previous studies have demonstrated that severely damaged and amorphized SiC can exhibit radial distribution function peak at an interatomic distance of 145 pm\cite{edrdf,md_damage2}, corresponding to the equilibrium bond length of C-C, the pPDFs measured here (Figure S7b) indicate that the structure is not yet amorphized in the analyzed regions, with no evidence of C–C bond formation at this implantation dose.
+These measurements demonstrate the sensitivity of ptychography to quantify implantation-induced damage, which introduces measurable crystallographic disorder at the short- and medium-range length scales\cite{adp}.